The Missing Mass Problem as a Manifestation of GR Contextuality: X-ray Cluster Mass Profiles

 Since we're assuming spherical symmetry, our approach used for galactic RC's can be easily adopted here.
-Contrary to MSTG, we are increasing $dM_p(r)$ by a geometric factor to give the dynamical mass $M(r)$.
+As with the DM fit and contrary to MSTG, we are increasing $dM(r)$ by a geometric factor to give the proper mass $M_p(r)$.
 Thus, we modify Eq(\ref{Eq18}) to give

-with $\rho(r)$ given by Eq(\ref{Eq19}) and $A$ and $B$ fitting parameters in analogy to our fits of galactic RC's.
-This value of $M(r)$ is then compared to that of Eq(\ref{Eq20}).
+with $\rho(r)$ given by Eq(\ref{Eq19}) and $A$ and $B$ fitting parameters in analogy to our fits of galactic RC's per Eq(\ref{GRansatz}) (or Eq(\ref{GRansatz1}) for Figure \ref{Perseus}).
+This value of $M_p(r)$ is then compared to that of Eq(\ref{Eq20}).
+Of course, one can solve analytically for the exact correction $f(r)$ needed in the integral of Eq(\ref{Eq18}) to render Eq(\ref{Eq20}), i.e.,

+It's clear that our GR ansatz correction Eq(\ref{GRansatz}) in Eq(\ref{Eq23}) is nowhere near as complex as $f(r)$ in Eq(\ref{exactclustercorrection}) required in even this idealized situation.
+Thus, it is perhaps surprising that it works as well as it does (Table \ref{GRclusters}).